-The Auditor-General is the auditor of Chatham Islands Council.
-The Auditor-General has appointed me, Yvonne Yang, using the staff and resources of Audit New Zealand, to report on the information in Chatham Islands Council's annual report that we are required to audit under the Local Government Act 2002 (the Act).
+The Auditor-General is the auditor of Chatham Islands Council (the Council).
+The Auditor-General has appointed me, Julian Tan, using the staff and resources of Audit New Zealand, to report on the information in the Council's annual report that we are required to audit under the Local Government Act 2002 (the Act).
 We refer to this information as "the audited information" in our report.